Crocanthemum bicknellii (Hoary Frostweed)

 - Hoary Frostweed in late autumn

 Photos by K. Chayka taken at Helen Allison SNA, Anoka County, and Rice Creek Trail Regional Park, Ramsey County.
-Photos courtesy Peter M. Dziuk taken at Whitewater Wildlife Management Area, Winona County.
+Photos by Peter M. Dziuk taken at Whitewater Wildlife Management Area, Winona County.

 Have you seen this plant in Minnesota, or have any other comments about it?